 Conduct education and training on human rights protection through meetings with suppliers to ensure human rights protection at suppliers as well as Walsin Lihwa sites:

-October 2020: 33 participants including the Taichung and Yenshui plants as well as suppliers
+September 2022: 12 participants including the Shanghai Walsin as well as suppliers

-November 2020: 48 participants including the Hsinchuang and Yangmei plants as well as suppliers
+October 2022: 12 participants including the Dogguan Walsin plants as well as suppliers